-Folk arts are creative practices rooted in tradition and a sense of group identity.
-Because folk arts are created by and for a particular group of people, they reflect the unique history, values, interests, and aesthetics of that group.
+Folk arts are creative practices rooted in tradition and a sense of group identity that reflect the unique history, values, interests, and aesthetics of a community.